AdesisNetlife/authrc/README.md

 `.authrc`provides a generic and centralized configuration file for authentication credentials management and storage, that can be used by any application or service for network-based resources.
 It aims to be a standard adopted by the community

+## The need

+In a large scale companies,

 ## Stage

 Current version: 0.1